IamAdiSri/cmn4recosys/README.md

 ____

-## Credit and Acknowledgements
+## Acknowledgements

-My thanks to Travis Ebesu, author of the paper linked above, for helping debug the project and clear up any questions I had along the way.
+My thanks to Travis Ebesu, one of the authors of the paper linked above, for helping debug the project and clear up any questions I had along the way.

 ## Issues